Cargo plane flying over shipping containers

 Avalara Tax Research can help your business find clear, concise answers to complex cross-border tax questions, including new duties on low-value imports.
 Learn about Avalara Tax Research and start a free 30-day trial.

-There were more than 1.36 billion de minimis shipments in 2024.
-While most low-value imports are legitimate, “bad actors” have exploited the expedited import process to smuggle illegal and harmful goods into the country.
-Changing the de minimis exemption could help stem the flow of illegal low-value imports into the U.S.
+The U.S. received more than 1.36 billion de minimis shipments in 2024, overwhelming customs officials.
+Furthermore, while most low-value imports were legitimate, “bad actors” exploited the expedited import process to smuggle illegal and harmful goods into the country.
+In theory, suspending de minimis could stem the flow of illegal low-value imports into the U.S.

 De minimis FAQ